JSJ decomposition for handlebody-knots: Characteristic submanifolds

 \subsection{Characteristic submanifiolds of atoroidal manifolds}

-The subsection develops completeness criteria needed in the subsequent sections.
-As irreducible atoroidal handlebody-knots are our primary concern, we henceforth assume $M$ is orientable, irreducible, $\partial$-irreducible, atoroidal, and equipped with the boundary-pattern $\bphi$, and drop $\bphi$ from the notation when no confusion may arise.

-In this case, the existence and uniqueness of characteristic submanifolds are guaranteed, and they enjoy the engulfing property \cite{Joh:79}. \begin{theorem}[{\cite[Proposition $9.4$; Corollary $10.9$]{Joh:79}}] There exists a characteristic submanifold $W$ for $M$, and two characteristic submanifolds $W_1,W_2$ for $M$ are ambient isotopic. \end{theorem}
+Here we consider the case where $M$ is an orientable, irreducible, $\partial$-irreducible, atoroidal $3$-manifold equipped with the boundary-pattern $\bphi$; $\bphi$ is dropped from the notation when no confusion may arise.
+The existence and uniqueness of characteristic submanifolds are guaranteed in this case. \begin{theorem}[{\cite[Proposition $9.4$; Corollary $10.9$]{Joh:79}}] There exists a characteristic submanifold $W$ for $M$, and two characteristic submanifolds $W_1,W_2$ for $M$ are ambient isotopic. \end{theorem}